June 1 in Music History: Happy Birthday, Brandi Carlile

 1966 - During a 12-hour session at Abbey Road studios, the Beatles added overdubs on "Yellow Submarine," with John Lennon blowing bubbles in a bucket of water and shouting "Full speed ahead, Mister Captain!"
 Roadie Mal Evans played on a bass drum strapped to his chest, marching around the studio with the Beatles following in a conga line, all singing "We all live in a yellow submarine.”

-1971 - The two-room shack in Tupelo, Miss., where Elvis Presley was born on Jan.
-8, 1935, was opened to the public as a tourist attraction.
+1971 - The two-room shack in Tupelo, Mississippi, where Elvis Presley was born on January 8, 1935, was opened to the public as a tourist attraction.

-1972 - Aretha Franklin's live album Amazing Grace, a collection of spirituals recorded at a church in January, was released.
+1972 - Aretha Franklin's live album Amazing Grace, a collection of spirituals recorded at a church in January of that year, was released.
 Anchored by Franklin's stunning rendition of "Amazing Grace," it became her best-selling album.

-1975 - The Rolling Stones kicked off their biggest ever U.S. tour at Louisiana State University.
-The tour would take in 45 shows in 26 cities.
+1975 - The Rolling Stones kicked off their biggest-ever U.S. tour at Louisiana State University.
+The tour would comprise 45 shows in 26 cities.
 Guitarist Ron Wood joined the Stones on tour for the first time, replacing Mick Taylor.

 1991 - American soul singer David Ruffin of the Temptations died of a drug overdose.